twitter-tone/process-tweets/README.md

 # process-tweets

-Initial prototype that consumes messages from a topic `tweets` and publishes "Happy" onto a topic `tone`
+Initial prototype that consumes tweets from a topic `tweets` and publishes the tone, identified using [IBM Watson Tone analyzer](https://www.ibm.com/watson/services/tone-analyzer/), onto a topic `tone`